paurrodri/DuplexUMIConsensusReads/README.md

 The new feature in this tool is that the mapping information of the consensus reads is also computed.
 This includes _mapping position_, _mapping quality_ and _CIGAR string_ fields.
 Therefore, there is no need to map the consensus reads again after using this tool.

+`DuplexUMIConsensusReads` is implemented in Python and uses [pysam](https://pysam.readthedocs.io/en/latest/api.html) library to parse and handle reads.

 ## Installation